NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

 ## Prerequists

 - [GitHub](https://github.com/) account
+    - The GitHub account will be used for both version control and for hosting your website
 - Follow [these](https://jekyllrb.com/docs/installation/macos/) steps to install (1) Homebrew, (2) chruby, (3) Ruby, and (3) Jekyll
 - Follow [these](https://chirpy.cotes.page/posts/getting-started/#option-1-using-the-chirpy-starter) steps to get started with the Chirpy Starter folder (by creating a new repository from chirpy-starter)
 - Name the new repository 'yourgithubusername/yourgithubusername.github.io'